ohager/nanoflux/README.md

         var dispatcher = NanoFlux.createDispatcher('myDispatcher');

         // The full flux concept foresees a separation of actions and dispatcher
-        // Here we create an action provider using the built in action creator NanoFlux.createActions('myActions', dispatcher, {
+        // Here we create actions using the built in action creator NanoFlux.createActions('myActions', dispatcher, {
             action1 : function(data){
                 console.log("Action 1");
-                // this way, the dispatcher establishes dynamically the action binding. this.dispatch('action1', data);
+                // this way, the dispatcher establishes dynamically the action binding, calling stores onAction1(). this.dispatch('action1', data);
             },